daolinh336/Crackling-AWS/README.md

 1. Go to your forked repository on GitHub.
 2. Navigate to **Settings → Secrets and variables → Actions → Secrets**.
-3. Add the following secrets:
+3. Add the following repository secrets:

    * `AWS_ACCESS_KEY_ID` – Your AWS access key ID
    * `AWS_SECRET_ACCESS_KEY` – Your AWS secret access key